tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

    - Iterate records for `Single Record` execution or assemble appropriate aggregates for `Multi Record` execution.

 1. **Determine the workflow for Test execution**
    - If the `Policies` for a `Use Case` include both `Validation` and `Amendment` Tests, determine the order of execution.
-For example, run all `Validation` Tests first, then run `Amendment` Tests on the records that passed validation; or run each `Validation` Test followed immediately by its corresponding `Amendment` Test.
+For example, in a data pipeline, run all `Validation` Tests first, then down the pipeline, run all `Amendment` Tests; or compose a actors in a pipeline such that each `Validation` Test is followed immediately by its corresponding `Amendment` Test.
    - A workflow that may be expected, and is the responsibility of the execution framework, is to run:
      - All `Validation` Tests, all `Issue` Tests and all `Measure` Tests in a pre-amendent phase.
      - Run all `Amendment` Tests in an amendment phase.